 The maximum filter service interval between cleanings under any conditions is 300 flight hours or 1 year TIS, whichever comes first.
 Up to the TIS limit, the filter is considered an "on-condition" item.
-For consistent performance AFS recommends that all Filter Assemblies be serviced at the same time.

 The FMA is an aid to help maintenance personnel and pilots to ascertain the condition of the filter at any point in time or to trend the accumulation of dirt on the Filter Assembly over a period of time.